Olympics organizers near a decision to ban overseas spectators for Tokyo Games

 Japan’s government had initially hoped to have vaccinated most of the population by the time the Games begin July 23, but that schedule has slipped badly this year.
 The government now hopes to secure enough vaccines for 36 million older people and 5 million health workers by the end of June, but vaccinations for the general public are not expected to begin before July at the earliest.

-A survey conducted last month by Kekst CNC showed 56 percent of Japanese people did not want the Games to go ahead, while just 16 percent supported them happening in the summer, while a poll by the Yomiuri newspaper showed similar results.
+A survey conducted last month by Kekst CNC showed 56 percent of Japanese people did not want the Games to proceed, while just 16 percent supported them happening in the summer, while a poll by the Yomiuri newspaper showed similar results.